 Every year, the IRS sets the maximum 401(k) contribution limits based on inflation (measured by CPI).
-There are actually multiple limits, including an individual contribution, an employer contribution, and an age 50+ catch-up contribution.
+There are actually multiple limits, including an individual contribution, an employer contribution, and age 50+ catch-up contributions.
+Starting in 2025, the SECURE 2.0 Act also introduced an enhanced super catch-up for those ages 60-63.

 If you're currently working at a company with a plan, we highly suggest familiarizing yourself with its mechanics and any matching funds.
 Contributing to your 401(k) is an excellent way to help set yourself up for retirement.